Superintendent Certificate Program

 Are you a professional educator who seeks to work with decision-making personnel and with higher-level administrators and who wants to lead schools into strong 21st-century environments for learners?
 Then the Texas Wesleyan Superintendent Certificate is for you.

-Three outstanding administrators from the North Texas area serve as model leaders and professors in our Superintendent Certificate Program.
-Dr. William Newton (formerly Keller ISD), Dr. Ken Helvey (formerly Allen ISD) and Dr. Joe Dryden (formerly Weatherford ISD) guide the credential seeking student through 18 hours of hybrid coursework.
+Three outstanding administrators from the North Texas area serve as model leaders and professors in our Superintendent-Only Certificate Program.
+Dr. William Newton (formerly Keller ISD), Dr. Ken Helvey (formerly Allen ISD) and Dr. Joe Dryden (formerly Weatherford ISD) guide the credential seeking student through 15 hours of hybrid coursework.

 |Dr. William Newton